Code-Institute-Submissions/https-github.com-xz3t-milestone-2/README.md

 -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone5S, iPhone 6, Nokia 5 & Pixel3a.
 -   Friends were asked to review the site and play the game to point out any bugs and/or user experience issues.

--   Jasime testing was atempted on a few function with if statments and switch returning just the default value, unfortunatly did not have time to adress it.
+-   Jasmine testing was atempted on a few function with if statments and switch returning just the default value, unfortunatly did not have time to adress it.
     (https://xz3t.github.io/milestone-2/spec/numbers.html)

 ### Known Bugs